KarthikSooraj/AtliQ-Hospitality-Analysis/README.md

 # AtliQ-Hospitality-Analysis
 This is a Data Analytics project I have done using Power BI as part of Codebasics SQL Project Challenge.

-This is a resume project challenge by Codebasics.

 Provide Insights to Revenue Team in Hospitality Domain

 Domain: Hospitality    Function: Revenue